- Funding opportunities

 - Other professional applications

-Every year, the Council of European Geodetic Surveyors (CLGE) organises a student contest aimed at rewarding young people for their work in various surveying-related areas.
-In the previous years there were three categories:
+Every year, the Council of European Geodetic Surveyors (CLGE) organises a student contest aimed at rewarding young people for their work in various surveying-related areas, such as:

 - Geodesy, Topography,